The March Equinox 2020 is exact March 19 at 08:50 pm Pacific Time, 11:50 pm Eastern when the Sun reaches the exact Zero degree Aries moment.

 March Equinox and the South Galactic Pole

-The Spring Equinox occurs when the Sun enters Aries and is seen rising due East and setting due West on all points of the Earth.
+The March Equinox occurs when the Sun enters Aries and is seen rising due East and setting due West on all points of the Earth.
 The Aries Equinox point is currently located in the constellation of the Fish (a.k.a.
 Pisces the constellation not the sign).
-This seasonal point is currently approaching the boundaries of the constellation known as the Waterbearer (a.k.a.
+This seasonal point is also approaching the boundaries of the constellation known as the Waterbearer (a.k.a.
 Aquarius the constellation not the Sign) though depending upon how you divide up the sky may not enter this constellation for another couple hundred years.
 (See Difference Between Signs and Constellations)

 This means if we are measuring ages from the Aries Equinox it is not easy to determine when the next age begins.
 However, if we are measuring the Turning of the Ages by the Solstices now aligned at the exact intersection of the plane of our Galaxy and the plane of our solar system (a.k.a. the Galactic Cross to Earthlings) we know we are at a Grand Turning of the Ages much BIGGER than moving into the Age of Aquarius.
 This is the Great Turning of the Cosmic Wheel of Time marking the end and beginning of a Galactic Year that lasts about 26,000 years.
 We are essentially in a Galactic New Year that lasts many Earth years.